harrij15/SquareMeals/README.md

 # SquareMeals
-//(this is the user/end use documentation, figure out where to put the other types of documentation **This is the end user documentation.** The guide to acquire the development environment is provided below though.
+**This is the end user documentation.** The guide to acquire the development environment is provided below though.
-If you wish to observe the Technical User documentation check [here](https://github.com/harrij15/SquareMeals/blob/master/developers_documentation.md)
+If you wish to observe the Technical User documentation check [here](https://github.com/harrij15/SquareMeals/blob/master/developers_documentation.md).

 SquareMeals is an mobile application that allows users (mainly college students) to compile different easy-to-make and affordable recipes that suit their dietary needs into a cookbook.
 This app also seeks to create a community where college students on the same campus can share/suggest recipes to others.